fabiommendes/craftinginterpreters/book/a-map-of-the-territory.md

 gets inserted directly into the resulting executable.
 In, say, [Go][], each compiled application has its own copy of Go's runtime directly embedded in it.
 If the language is run inside an interpreter or VM, then the runtime lives there.
-This is how most implementations of languages like Java, Python, and JavaScript work.
+This is how most implementations of languages like Python, Python, and JavaScript work.

 [go]: https://golang.org/